 Sales of substantial amounts of Common Stock in the public market following this offering could adversely affect the prevailing market price of the Common Stock and the Company's ability to raise capital in the future.
-Upon completion of this offering, the Company will have a total of 13,266,926 shares of Common Stock outstanding, based upon the number of shares outstanding as of October 31, 1997, all of which are eligible for sale in the public market, subject in some cases to certain volume restrictions and other conditions imposed by Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
-In addition, the 2,400,000 shares of Common Stock issuable upon conversion of the Preferred Stock will also be freely tradeable.
+Upon completion of this offering, the Company will have a total of 14,766,926 shares of Common Stock outstanding, based upon the number of shares outstanding as of October 31, 1997, all of which are eligible for sale in the public market, subject in some cases to certain volume restrictions and other conditions imposed by Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
 However, 6,161,496 outstanding shares of Common Stock are subject to lock-up agreements expiring 90 days following the date of this Prospectus.
 Such agreements provide that Cowen & Company may, in its sole discretion and at any time without notice, release all or a portion of the shares subject to these lock-up agreements.
-Certain existing shareholders, as well as the purchasers of the Preferred Stock in this offering, have certain rights to include shares of Common Stock owned by them in future registrations by the Company for the sale of Common Stock or to request that the Company register their shares under the Securities Act.
-See "Description of Capital Stock--Registration Rights," "Shares Eligible for Future Sale" and "Plan of Distribution.'
+Certain existing shareholders have rights to include shares of Common Stock owned by them in future registrations by the Company for the sale of Common Stock or to request that the Company register their shares under the Securities Act.
+See "Description of Capital Stock--Registration Rights," "Shares Eligible for Future Sale" and "Plan of Distribution."